TEFL courses

 To ensure your certification is valid and respected, look for TEFL courses approved by independent organizations such as:

-ALTE, English Profile, QuiTE, British Council, NCFE, ACCET, IATEFL, ODLQC, ACTDEC
+ALTE, English Profile, QuiTE, British Council, NCFE, ACCET, IATEFL, ODLQC, ACTDEC or programs affiliated with a recognized university.

 Meets International Standards